Jianbin-IBM/ibm-cp4d-silver-bullet-deployment/README.md

 In the code repo, we provided APIs and examples for both methods.

 **Features**
-- Support projects developed with Watson Studio in IBM Cloud Pak for Data.
+- Support projects developed within or outside of Watson Studio in IBM Cloud Pak for Data.
-- Support projects developed outside of Watson Studio.
-- Support CPD 3.5/4.0/4.5/4.6/4.7.
+- Support CPD 3.5/4.0/4.5/4.6/4.7/4.8 and potentially all future versions
+- Support Python/R Scripts, Python/R notebooks, R Shiny.
-- Support "batch job"  and "online" deployment.
+- Support "batch job"  and "online" deployment
-- Support CPD as a platform and also CPD as a service.
-- Support all ML frameworks, as long as it can be done with python.
+- Support all ML frameworks, as long as it can be done with python/R.
-- It can be used to enable CI/CD.
+- It provided one line deployment script to enable CI/CD.
-- If there is an accessible SMTP server within CPD, email notification can be enabled.
+- Email notification can be enabled if there is an accessible SMTP server.
-  It is particularly useful when python scripts failed due to bugs or imperfect data.
+  It is particularly useful when python/R failed due to bugs or imperfect data.
-- Contain **stderr** and **stdout** in job logs, so you know what happened in detail.
+- Contain **stderr** and **stdout** in job logs and easy to know what happened in detail.

 Authors: Jianbin Tang, jbtang@au1.ibm.com; Rutvik Dave, Rutvik.Dave@ibm.com